moliver28/research-handbook/content/job-families/engineering/engineering-management.md

 ## Levels

-### Senior Manager, Development
+### Senior Manager, Engineering

+* The Senior Manager, Engineering role extends the [Engineering Manager](/job-families/engineering/development/management/engineering-manager/) role.
-*The Senior Manager, Development reports to the [Director, Development](#director-development).
+* The Senior Manager, Engineering reports to the [Director, Engineering](#director-development).

-#### Senior Manager, Development Job Grade
+#### Senior Manager, Engineering Job Grade

-The  Senior Manager, Development is a [grade 9](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The  Senior Manager, Engineering is a [grade 9](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Senior Manager, Development Responsibilities
+#### Senior Manager, Engineering Responsibilities

-- Extends that of the [Frontend Engineering Manager](/job-families/engineering/development/frontend/manager/) and the [Backend Engineering Manager](/job-families/engineering/development/backend/manager/) responsibilities
 - Manage up to six engineering teams
 - Conduct managerial interviews for candidates, and train engineering managers to do said interviews
 - Generate and implement process improvements, especially cross-team processes
 - Hold regular [1:1s](/handbook/leadership/1-1/) with team managers and skip-level 1:1s with all members of their team
 - Management mentorship

-#### Senior Manager, Development Requirements
+#### Senior Manager, Engineering Requirements

-- Extends that of the [Frontend Engineering Manager](/job-families/engineering/development/frontend/manager/) and the [Backend Engineering Manager](/job-families/engineering/development/backend/manager/) requirements
-- Technical credibility: Past experience as a product engineer and leading teams thereof
+- Professional experience as an engineer in at least one primary language or framework of the organization, or a closely related language or framework.
+- Ability to discuss architectural concepts and systems design, and to broker technical decisions at a high-level between individual contributors.
+- Experience across the devops lifecycle, with deep understanding of at least one area.
+- Exposure to automation through CI/CD pipelines.
+- An understanding of multiple delivery and distribution strategies, including an ability to maintain velocity within GitLab's dual cadence of continuous deployment and a monthly release cycle.
+- Understanding of a variety of security principles and best practices including the ability to ensure a secure development process.
+- Understands how to maintain and enforce Quality Assurance through testing frameworks and code review standards.
+- Ability to communicate technical concepts to non-technical stakeholders.
-- Management credibility: Past experience (3 to 5 years) as an engineering manager
+- Past experience (3 to 5 years) as an engineering manager.
+- Proven track record of execution that demonstrates an understanding of the software development lifecycle.
 - Ability to understand, communicate and improve the quality of multiple teams
 - Demonstrate longevity at, at least, one recent job
 - Ability to be successful managing at a remote-only company
 - Humble, servant leader
 - Ability to use GitLab

+#### Senior Manager, Engineering Nice-to-have Requirements

-- Be a user of GitLab, or familiar with our company recommended
+- Be a user of GitLab, or familiar with our company
-- Prior Developer Platform or Tool industry experience recommended
+- Prior Developer Platform or Tool industry experience
-- Prior product company experience recommended
+- Prior product company experience
-- Prior high-growth startup experience recommended
+- Prior high-growth startup experience
-- Experience working on systems at massive (i.e. consumer) scale recommended
+- Experience working on systems at massive (i.e. consumer) scale
-- Deep open source experience recommended
+- Deep open source experience
-- Experience working with global teams recommended
+- Experience working with global teams
 - We value diversity, inclusion and belonging in leadership
 - Be inquisitive: Ask great questions